MIXRTs: Toward Interpretable Multi-Agent Reinforcement Learning via Mixing Recurrent Soft Decision Trees: Mixing Recurrent SDTs Architecture

-\textbf{Individual RTCs for Action-value.} The individual value function generally could be represented by an independent RTCs component for each agent.
-However, a large number of learnable parameters may bring confusion in understanding the decision process of the model.
-Inspired by~\cite{sunehag2017value}, we utilize hyper RTCs to share certain tree weights between agents, which can also give rise to the concept of agent invariance, and be helpful in avoiding the lazy agent problem.
-To keep the agent invariant, we provide the role information to the agent by a one-hot encoding of their role information, in which the role information will concatenate with each observation at the root layer.
-The architecture, with shared weights and information channels between agent networks, satisfies agent invariance with identical policy and improves the simplicity and interpretability with fewer parameters.
-For each agent $i$, the individual value is represented by a hyper RTCs, which takes current local observation $o^{t}_{i}$, previous hidden state $h^{t-1}_i$ and previous action $u^{t-1}_i$ as inputs and outputs local $Q_i(\tau_i, u_i)$.
+For each agent, the individual action-value function can generally be represented by an ensemble of RTCs, where different agents are mutually independent RTCs.
+However, as the number of agents increases, the joint action-observation space grows exponentially, leading to a large number of learnable parameters that may confuse understanding the decision process of the model.
+Inspired by parameters sharing~\cite{sunehag2017value}, we utilize the ensemble of RTCs with shared parameters among agents to improve the learning efficiency.
+This operation can also give rise to the concept of agent invariance and help avoid the lazy agent problem.
+To keep agent invariance, we incorporate role information into each agent via a one-hot encoding of its identity, which is concatenated with the corresponding observation at the root layer.
+The architecture, with shared weights and information channels across agent networks, satisfies agent invariance with the identical policy, thereby enhancing simplicity and interpretability with fewer parameters.
+For each agent $i$, the individual value is represented by an ensemble of RTCs that takes the current local observation $o^{t}_{i}$, the previous hidden state $h^{t-1}_i$ and the previous action $u^{t-1}_i$ as inputs, and then outputs the individual action value $Q_i(\tau_i, u_i)$.